kstenerud/concise-encoding/ce-structure.md

 Using maps to represent relationships is a common tactic to make the document more concise and the graph structure easier to follow, but there's no way to make relationships expressed as key-value pairs addressable (and thus they **MUST NOT** be used as resources).
 This is generally not a problem because few relationships actually need to be used as resources in real-world applications.

+**Note**: Concise Encoding itself provides no mechanism to enforce the concept of a map specifically representing relationships.
+Such interpretations can only be enforced at the application or schema level.

 **Examples**: